Cell adhesion molecule: Families of CAMs

 There are four major superfamilies or groups of CAMs: the immunoglobulin super family of cell adhesion molecules (IgCAMs), Cadherins, Integrins, and the Superfamily of C-type of lectin-like domains proteins (CTLDs).
 Proteoglycans are also considered to be a class of CAMs.

 One classification system involves the distinction between calcium-independent CAMs and calcium-dependent CAMs.
 The Ig-superfamily CAMs do not depend on Ca2+ while integrins, cadherins and selectins depend on Ca2+.
 In addition, integrins participate in cell–matrix interactions, while other CAM families participate in cell–cell interactions.

 Calcium-independent

 IgSF CAMs

 Immunoglobulin superfamily CAMs (IgSF CAMs) is regarded as the most diverse superfamily of CAMs.
 This family is characterized by their extracellular domains containing Ig-like domains.
 The Ig domains are then followed by Fibronectin type III domain repeats and IgSFs are anchored to the membrane by a GPI moiety.
 This family is involved in both homophilic or heterophilic binding and has the ability to bind integrins or different IgSF CAMs.

 Calcium-dependent

 Integrins

-Integrins, one of the major classes of receptors within the ECM, mediates cell–ECM interactions with collagen, fibrinogen, fibronectin, and vitronectin.
+Integrins, one of the major classes of receptors within the ECM, mediate cell–ECM interactions with collagen, fibrinogen, fibronectin, and vitronectin.
 Integrins provide essential links between the extracellular environment and the intracellular signalling pathways, which can play roles in cell behaviours such as apoptosis, differentiation, survival, and transcription.